Chapter 4: Credentials

 “No,” he stammered, “not as precisely as that, no.”27 According to Tkach, his father spent more time studying church history than Mr. Armstrong.
 He later said that Mr. Armstrong “read mostly on philosophy,”28 as if Joe Jr., who was born the same year Mr. Armstrong turned 59, knows everything the founder of the church read.
 When he spoke and wrote, Mr. Armstrong did, at times, refer to the written works that had made an impression on him.
 But how Tkach Jr. took these many comments to mean he read mostly philosophy, I’ll never know.

 In his Autobiography, Mr. Armstrong discussed his earliest plunge into the study of church history.
 His wife had challenged him to prove the biblical truth on the question of the Sabbath.
 In response to her challenge, he “spent a solid six months of virtual night-and-day, seven-day-a-week study and research” trying to prove that Sunday was God’s day of worship.
 “I even studied Greek sufficiently to run down every possible questionable text in the original Greek.”29 He used Robertson’s Grammar of the Greek New Testament.
 He also relied upon a number of other commentaries and Greek and Hebrew lexicons.
 He delved into several encyclopedias—Britannica, Americana, as well as the Jewish and Catholic encyclopedias.

-“I read Gibbon’s Decline and Fall of the Roman Empire, especially his chapter 15 dealing with the religious history of the first four hundred years after Christ,” Mr. Armstrong wrote.
+“I read Gibbon’s The Decline and Fall of the Roman Empire, especially Chapter 15 dealing with the religious history of the first 400 years after Christ,” Mr. Armstrong wrote.
 “I left no stone unturned.”30